Skip to content

 Realistic Expected Life by Category

 Consumer electronics (phones, laptops): new 4-6 years, second-hand 2-4 years depending on age and condition at purchase.
 Appliances (washing machines, refrigerators): new 10-15 years, second-hand 5-10 years.
 Furniture (quality): new 20-30 years, second-hand 10-20 years.
 Cars: new 10-15 years of primary use, second-hand 3-10 years depending on mileage at purchase.
-Clothing: new varies wildly (1-10 years), second-hand typically 0.5-3 years for casual items.
+Clothing: new varies widely (1-10 years), second-hand typically 0.5-3 years for casual items.
 Each category has different degradation patterns that change the expected life difference.

 The Repair Buffer Reality